Why use this platform? Why cancel certified emission reductions (CERs)?

 What does “voluntary cancellation” or “cancellation” of CERs mean?

-Voluntary cancellation, also referred to as cancellation, is the process by which CERs are taken out of circulation, preventing any further use.
+CERs are recorded and tracked in electronic databases know as emissions registries.
+The CERs offered on this platform are recorded and tracked in the clean development mechanism (CDM) registry operated by the UN Climate Change secretariat.
+Voluntary cancellation, also referred to as cancellation, is the process in the CDM registry by which CERs are taken out of circulation, preventing any further use.
 It is similar to destroying them or marking them so they can no longer be used.

 What are certified emission reductions or CERs?

-Certified emission reductions or CERs are units created (issued) for greenhouse gas emission reductions from clean development mechanism (CDM) project activities or programmes of activities (PoAs) in accordance with the CDM rules and requirements.
-Each CER is equal to one metric tonne of carbon dioxide equivalent (CO2e).
-In other words, a CER represents one metric tonne of CO2e that is reduced or avoided by a CDM project activity or PoA.
+Certified emission reductions or CERs are electronic certificates issued for greenhouse gas emission reductions from clean development mechanism (CDM) project activities or programmes of activities (PoAs) in accordance with the CDM rules and requirements.
+Each CER is equivalent to one metric tonne of carbon dioxide (CO2e) avoided or removed from the atmosphere.

-These units can be used to offset or to compensate your own greenhouse gas emissions, among other uses.
+The environmental benefit of CERs can be claimed to offset or compensate your own greenhouse gas emissions, among other uses.

 What is the clean development mechanism or CDM?

-The clean development mechanism (CDM) is one of the flexible mechanisms defined in the Kyoto Protocol of the United Nations Framework Convention on Climate Change (UNFCCC).
-CDM allows the implementation of projects that reduce or avoid emissions.
-For each tonne of emissions that is reduced or avoided, one CER is issued (created).
+The clean development mechanism (CDM) is one of the flexible mechanisms that developed countries can use in meeting their targets under the Kyoto Protocol of the United Nations Framework Convention on Climate Change (UNFCCC).
+CDM allows the implementation of projects that avoid or remove greenhouse gas emissions from the atmosphere.
+For each tonne of emissions that is removed or avoided, the CDM issues one CER subject to international verification process.

 How does offsetting with CERs contribute to climate action?

-To achieve climate neutrality, we must measure what we emit and then reduce our emissions.
-Even with our best efforts to reduce, daily activities and business operations will result in unavoidable emissions.
-This is why offsetting, only after measuring and reducing, is key for climate neutrality.
+Climate neutrality is the zero sum impact on the atmosphere from greenhouse gas emissions.
+To achieve climate neutrality, we must measure and reduce our emissions.
+But even with our best efforts, daily activities and business operations will result in some unavoidable emissions.
+This is why offsetting is key to climate neutrality until such time as the energy for our activities can be generated from clean sources.

 Offsetting is not a way to avoid taking action.
 Where emissions cannot be entirely eliminated, offsetting demonstrates a commitment to greenhouse gas management while society works toward climate neutrality in the second half of the 21st century.